canwe/blog/_posts/2012-09-27-walking-from-pier-39-to-golden-gate-bridge-photos.md

   - walk
   - walking
 ---
-# Walking from Pier 39 to Golden Gate bridge &#8211; photos

 I have visited the Golden Gate bridge a few times before.
 One time, we rode the open top city tour bus which took us around the golden gate.
 And then in another time, we drove a car and crossed the bridge to see the city from the other shore.
 Though the bridge was astonishing every time, it was also getting too-usual.